percona/percona-server-mongodb-operator/source/update.rst

      regardless of the image path; for already existing clusters, the 4.4 vs. 4.2 or 4.0 branch choice will be preserved),
    * ``4.4-latest``, ``4.2-latest``, ``4.0-latest``, ``3.6-latest`` - same as
-     above, but with preserving specific major version,
+     above, but with preserving specific major version in all cases,
    * *specific version number* - will apply an upgrade if the running Percona Server for MongoDB version doesn't match the explicit version number with no future upgrades